EvansWinner/List-of-array-language-math-books/README.md

 This is a list of books that use array programming languages like APL or J to teach or explain subjects in mathematics.
 I compiled it because I wanted to.
 If I may editorialize, I think there should be more of these.
 I think such was much of Ken Iverson's purpose.

-It is based on a Reddit [post](https://www.reddit.com/r/apljk/comments/17b3lig/apl_math_books/) I made in October, 2023.
+It is based on a Reddit [post](https://www.reddit.com/r/apljk/comments/17b3lig/apl_math_books/) I made in October 2023.
 I have added books that use the J language and would for any other array language if I knew of any such books.

 I believe all of these are out of print.
 Where there is a PDF available online that appears to me to be legitimate (not a copyright infringement) I have linked to that.
 Additionally, where possible, I have linked to the Google Books page on the book, which in turn often links to sellers like Amazon.

 The references attempt to be in [AMA](https://owl.purdue.edu/owl/research_and_citation/ama_style/index.html) style, in alphabetic order by author, and then by title under a given author, with the additional prefix listing what language is used.

 I would very much welcome any additions or corrections.
 No need for a formal pull request unless you want to.
 Just send me a reference or correction.

 Thanks to Reddit users from [r/apljk](https://www.reddit.com/r/apljk/) *moon-chilled*, *Embarrassed_Ba*, *maa49*, and *cratylus* for some of these.
+Much else comes from the J Wiki [Books](https://code.jsoftware.com/wiki/Books) page.

 The List